BariscanBozkurt/Biologically-Plausible-Correlative-Information-Maximization-for-Blind-Source-Separation/README.md

  * The jupyter notebook "Simulations/AnalyzeSimulationResultsFinal/PlotSimulationResults_GeneralPoly.ipynb" reads the above pickle files and visualize the results.
 Moreover, the performances of the baseline algorithms are also reported.

-To replicate each simulation in the paper, you can adapt the above procedure for the other sections.
+To replicate each simulation in the paper, you can adapt the above procedure for the other sections (for antisparse, sparse, and simplex BSS simulations).
 The experiment procedure for video separation is included in "Simulations/VideoSeparation" as a separate readme file.
+The sparse dictionary learning experiment is located in "Simulations/SparseDictionaryLearning", and the notebook inside this folder produces the sparse receptive fields from prewhitened Olshaussen's image pathces (you need "imagepatcheselfwhitened.mat" file whereas it is not included here due to its file size).

+# Python Version and Dependencies

+* Python Version: Python 3.8.12

+* pip version : 21.2.4

+* Required Python Packages: Specified in requirements.txt file.

+* Platform Info : "OS: Linux (x86_64-pc-linux-gnu) CPU: Intel(R) Xeon(R) Gold 6248 CPU @ 2.50GHz"